caninetools/canine.tools/docs/privacy/index.md

 By using the Vikunja service, you are providing us with an email and an account username.
 This information is accessible only locally and will never be shared or used out of the context or your account.
 Data for this service is not end-to-end encrypted, and can be accessed via the local database including Namespaces, Lists, Teams, etc. This data will never be sold or given away to anyone.

 #### Wakapi
-By using the Wakapi service, you are providing us with an email.
-You are providing us your coding languages, project names, program names, and usage.
-This data is only public if you enable to be on leaderboards.
+By using the Wakapi service, you provide us an email and username to sign up.
+This information is accessible only locally and will never be shared or used out of the context or your account.
+When using the service, your coding activity (time spent in projects, coding languages, etc) is tracked and stored locally.
+This information is yours only.
+There is an optional leaderboard, but that is disabled by default.

 ---